 Notes

-- This pork chops with mustard and capers recipe is easily adapted if you’re cooking for less or more people – I halved the recipe to serve the 2 of us.
+- This pork chops with mustard and capers recipe is easily adapted if you’re cooking for less or more people – I often half the recipe to serve the 2 of us.